 - 1 Minimum standards come from the State University Administrative Manual (SUAM).
 The space need generated from these formulas tends to be understated when compared with contemporary pedagogy and safety standards. - CSU (SUAM) standards and formulas are based on the mode (lecture, lab, supervision, etc.) and level (lower, upper, grad division) of instruction, and the academic discipline.
-Thus, SUAM uses different space standards for upper vs. lower division classes, and, e.g., for engineering or agriculture as compared with lab sciences. - 2 Grad Research Space is based on total Grad Division FTES taught X 1.875 X discipline-based assignable square feet (ASF).
-CENG and CAFES earn the most at 150 ASF; CAED is split (some 150, some 113 ASF); CSM is at 120 ASF for lab sciences only; Others are generally 23, except for Art, GRC, and Music in CLA; and IT in OCOB. - 3 Total discipline-based ASF includes instructional support space and faculty offices as well as direct instructional facilities (labs and research space). - Lecture space is generated by discipline, but not assigned by discipline.
-The table does not include fecture seats in the discipline-based totals as they are managed at the University level.
+Thus, SUAM uses different space standards for upper vs. lower division classes, and, e.g., for engineering or agriculture as compared with lab sciences. - Instructional space is only generated by net AY FTES that is, courses designed to be taught in scheduled space on campus (i.e., lecture/seminar and lab/activity).
+The standards are based on the assumption that independent study/supervision and off campus courses need no instructional space. - 2 Grad Research Space is based on total Grad Division FTES taught multipled first by 1.875 and then multiplied by discipline-based assignable square feet (ASF).
+CENG and CAFES earn the most at 150 ASF; CAED is split (some 150, some 113 ASF); CSM is at 120 ASF for lab sciences only; Others are generally 23, except for Art, GRC, and Music in CLA; and IT in OCOB. - 3 Total discipline-based ASF includes instructional support space and faculty offices as well as direct instructional facilities (labs and research space). - 4 Lecture space is generated by discipline, but not assigned by discipline.
+The table does not include lecture seats in the discipline-based totals as they are managed at the university level.